GAC Historical Walking Tours are back! 2025 tours are running May through to October

 Residents and visitors can learn about Guelph’s history while taking in the beautiful architectural and natural features of the city through six different Historical Walking Tours.
 GAC has been promoting the cultural heritage of Guelph through these tours for more than 30 years.

-Where Guelph Began Tour
+Tour 1: Where Guelph Began

 This tour encircles the original Market Square area of almost twenty-four acres laid out by John Galt in 1827.
 Serving as the focal point for Guelph’s early social and business life, the area also contains the sites of many of Guelph’s first buildings.